Ashraful-Piash/user-management-service/README.md

 ## Overview

-The User Management Application allows you to manage user information through a set of RESTful APIs.
+The User Management Service allows you to manage user information through a set of RESTful APIs.
 These APIs facilitate the creation, retrieval, update, and deletion of user records.

 ## Build